Potato-Gaming/ruby-lol/README.md

 # You can specify your rate limits so that the library will throttle requests to avoid errors
 client = Lol::Client.new "new_api_key", region: "euw", rate_limit_requests: 1, rate_limit_seconds: 10

+# With the use_stub_api parameter you can activate to use the tournament-stub api.
+By default the tournament api will be used
+client = Lol::Client.new "new_api_key", region: "euw", use_stub_api: true

 # Available Requests
 client.champion
 # => Lol::ChampionRequest